alvonruff/isfdb-ISFDB1/README.md

 * On very recent versions of GCC, the code generated a massive number of warnings, so some light porting dealing with returned status values have been updated.
 * The dataset and htmls files have had all email addresses redacted.

-These files were not previously released publicly, so everything has been given modern attribution licenses, compatable with the original informal license statement from 2001.
+This source code was publicly available as an ftp download, but the site no longer exists.
+Everything has been given modern attribution licenses, compatable with the original informal license statement from 2001.
 The C code has been given an MIT license, and the datafiles in dbase.ascii have a Creative Commons license.

 # Installation